Bank robberies are among the most serious federal crimes in Nevada. The FBI investigates these cases, and the penalty may include decades in prison.

 - 3. What are the penalties for federal bank robbery?

 A bank robbery is when you intentionally steal money or other property from a bank.
 18 U.S.C. § 2113 prohibits both violent and non-violent thefts from all kinds of banking institutions.

 Federal prosecutors may bring bank robbery charges for alleged thefts from either:

 - savings and loan associations

 A”credit union” must be insured by the National Credit Union Administration Board in order to be protected by bank robbery laws.
-Similarly, a “savings and loan association” needs to be insured by the Federal Deposit Insurance Corporation.
+Similarly, a “savings and loan association” needs to be insured by the FDIC.

 Receiving stolen bank money, and attempts to bank rob

 You still may be convicted of bank robbery even if you did not do the physical stealing.
 Charges may be brought against you for